lbl-srg/obc/specification/source/executiveSummary.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To build market adoption, the project team worked with key committees of ASHRAE to make sure that the developed technology addresses an important industry need.
+To build market adoption, the project team worked with key committees of ASHRAE to align the developed technology with the needs of the industry.
 Furthermore, all technology has been developed in such a way that it directly integrates with the roadmap of DOE’s Building Technologies Office for energy simulation and for supporting building operation.